Siddiqui-Shahid/FocusFlow/README.md

 ## In-Progress Focus
 - Bottom card animation polish so the presets and stats tray slides out of view during active sessions and returns on stop.
-- Persisting the distraction note field when a session ends so notes appear in stored session records.
 - Explore preset management UX to unlock configurable work/break durations and prepare for onboarding goals.

 ## What's Pending